aciccarello/ciccarello.me/_posts/2019-11-27-we-traveled-to-italy.md

 tags: [travel, Italy]
 image: /assets/img/2019-italy-amalfi-coast-boat-flag.jpg
 image_alt: Italian flag waving on the end of a boat with coastline in background.
-image_caption: View of Amalfi Coast from the ferry.
-Photo by Bekah Ciccarello
+image_caption: View of Amalfi Coast from the ferry - Photo by Bekah Ciccarello
 ---

 ## A Change of Plans